 Indications for Testing

-In the U.S., the CDC and the Infectious Diseases Society of America (IDSA) have suggested groups for prioritized COVID-19 testing.
-Prioritization of patients is important because a rapid increase in test demand could exceed the capacity of laboratories as well as the ability of manufacturers to supply test kits and reagents.
-Local and regional health authorities may provide additional guidance.
+A rapid increase in test demand could exceed the capacity of laboratories as well as the ability of manufacturers to supply test kits and reagents and lead to further guidance from local and regional health authorities on testing prioritization.

-Exposure to COVID-19 can be assessed by serology testing.
+Exposure to COVID-19 can be assessed by antibody (serology) testing.
 This testing is not recommended for diagnosis and should not be used for patients in the acute phase of infection.

 Molecular Diagnostic Testing